hashicorp/terraform-provider-google/website/docs/r/compute_resize_request.html.markdown

 * `reason` -
   (Output)
   The reason of the error.
 This is a constant value that identifies the proximate cause of the error.
 Error reasons are unique within a particular domain of errors.
-This should be at most 63 characters and match a regular expression of [A-Z][A-Z0-9_]+[A-Z0-9], which represents UPPER_SNAKE_CASE.

 * `domain` -
   (Output)
   The logical grouping to which the "reason" belongs.
 The error domain is typically the registered service name of the tool or product that generates the error.
 Example: "pubsub.googleapis.com".
-If the error is generated by some common infrastructure, the error domain must be a globally unique value that identifies the infrastructure.
-For Google API infrastructure, the error domain is "googleapis.com".

 * `metadatas` -
   (Output)
   Additional structured details about this error.
-  Keys must match /[a-z][a-zA-Z0-9-_]+/ but should ideally be lowerCamelCase.
-Also they must be limited to 64 characters in length.
-When identifying the current value of an exceeded limit, the units should be contained in the key, not the value.
-For example, rather than {"instanceLimit": "100/request"}, should be returned as, {"instanceLimitPerRequest": "100"}, if the client exceeds the number of instances that can be created in a single (batch) request.

 <a name="nested_quota_info"></a>The `quota_info` block contains: